 Super flavorful Greek style pizza with chicken, pesto, feta, kalamata olives, and more is quick and easy, thanks to a no-rise homemade crust - perfect for pizza night.

-Do you have pizza night on your menu plan?
+Do you have a pizza night on your menu plan?
 I love our homemade pizza nights.
 If it were up to me, we'd have pizza weekly, but Brian loves burgers and fries, so we've compromised to alternate Pizza Night and Burger Night on Saturdays.
 I have to be satisfied with just a couple times a month.
 Sigh.

-Well, the answer to boring homemade pizza nights is this Greek style pizza, friends.
+Well, the answer to boring homemade pizza nights is this Greek style pizza, my friends.
 It is my absolute favorite.

 It's these ingredients that pretty much makes this pizza the best.
 It's also super easy and actually quicker than ordering a pizza, thanks to this anyone-can-make pizza crust.
 Not to mention about 1/3 of the price.
 For real.

-Make Chicken Pesto Greek Style Pizza
+Chicken Pesto Greek Style Pizza